Representation Learning by Ranking across multiple tasks

 \subsubsection{Experimental Results Analysis}

-Table \ref{table:self-acc} and table \ref{table:self-knn} indicate that under the two evaluation algorithms, the performance of A-NDCG is better than SimCLR\cite{chen2020simple}.Because there is no limit to the number of perspectives of a single data.
-According to the perspective of contrastive learning, A-NDCG is comparing the difference between the sample feature similarity set that is not sorted according to the real ranking relationship and the sample feature similarity set that is sorted according to the real ranking relationship, not comparing the difference between positive sample pair similarity and negative sample pair similarity, it surpasses the conceptual constraints of positive sample and negative sample, and has broader meaning and applicability.
-The table \ref{table:self_mix_acc} and the table \ref{table:self_mix_knn} show that: A-NDCG can make full use of the label-level data augmentation methods to transform the training data in order to make full use of the information in the unsupervised data, despite the manual designed data augmentation method will bring a lot of noise and errors, but because the constraints of A-NDCG are very loose and the influence of noise is reduced, it can be seen that the improvement effect of A-NDCG is still very obvious.
-Making full use of the various information of unsupervised training data, which is obviously necessary for unsupervised learning.
+Tables \ref{table:self-acc} and \ref{table:self-knn} indicate that under the two evaluation algorithms, the performance of A-NDCG is better than SimCLR~\cite{chen2020simple}.
+This is because there is no limit to the number of perspectives of a single data point.
+From the perspective of contrastive learning, A-NDCG compares the difference between the sample feature similarity set that is not sorted according to the real ranking relationship and the sample feature similarity set that is sorted according to the real ranking relationship.
+It does not compare the difference between positive sample pair similarity and negative sample pair similarity, thus surpassing the conceptual constraints of positive and negative samples, and has broader meaning and applicability.